RyanParsley/rpdc/src/content/blog/2025/2025-08-31-posse-astro-integration.md

 ## My first Astro integration

-Since my site is served via cloudcannon, my first instinct was to use thier build hooks.
+Since my site is served via CloudCannon, my first instinct was to use their build hooks.
 I got a version working and it was fine but testing was manual and I accidentally spammed my mastodon account via a bug.
 This had me thinking about alternative implementation details.

-Not gonna lie, the idea of using an astro integration came from me using OpenCode as a rubber duck.
-I've wired up a few 3rd party integrations but makign a custom one hadn't occured to me.
-I'm glad I went through the effort though because testing is way easier and using astro hooks feels more right than previous approach.
+Getting this working required diving deeper into Astro's API.
+Not gonna lie, the idea of using an Astro Integration came from me using OpenCode as a rubber duck I've wired up a few 3rd party integrations but making a custom one hadn't occurred to me.
+I'm glad I went through the effort though because testing is way easier and using Astro hooks feels more right than previous approach.

 ### What that looks like

+Here's the core integration structure:

 ```typescript
 // src/integrations/posse.ts